metoppv/improver/doc/source/metadata/Reference.rst

 has been applied,
-there **must** also be an associated ``longitude_bnds`` variable providing the bounds over which ``cell_methods`` are applied, although this is often included anyway to define the cell boundaries.
+there **must** also be an associated ``longitude_bnds`` variable providing the bounds over which ``cell_methods`` are applied, although this is ofsten included anyway to define the cell boundaries.
 The ``longitude_bnds`` variable has no attributes as it is tied to the main coordinate variable.